Shlok-crypto/Steganography-Software/README.md

 Art of Encrypting and Hiding data within images.
 I build an image **Steganography Software** from scratch using Python.

-I utlized skills of:
+I utilized skills of:
 * Encryption,
 * Binary Conversion
-* File Handeling
+* File Handling
-* Data Segration
+* Data Segregation
-* Data Manupliation
+* Data Manipulation

 **Project Scope:**
 This project is developed for hiding information in any image file.
 The scope of the project is the implementation of steganography tools for hiding information includes any type of information file and image files and the path where the user wants to save Image and extruded file.